NHS 111

 Pharmacies

-Many pharmacies are also open late or at weekends.
+Many are open late or at weekends.

 Your GP